open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 ## Test the OpenTelemetry Collector in five minutes

-1. Download and run the OpenTelemetry Collector Docker container:
+1. Pull the OpenTelemetry Collector Docker image and run the collector in a container:

    ```sh
    docker pull otel/opentelemetry-collector:{{% param collectorVersion %}}